SonarSource/gh-action-lt-backlog/README.md

 [AssignCardToSender](AssignCardToSender) - Assign Kanban card to sender of the event, mainly when moving card from `To do` column.

+[CopyLabelToPR](CopyLabelToPR) - Copy configured labels from all mentioned issues to PR.

 [CreateCardForIssue](CreateCardForIssue) - Create card for issue, mainly when milestoned.

 [CreateCardForIssueFromLabel](CreateCardForIssueFromLabel) - Create card for issue in a project column determined by the issue label.
 Mainly to organize backlog project.

 [CreateCardForStandalonePR](CreateCardForStandalonePR) - Create card for Standalone PR in `In progress` column.

+[CreateNote](CreateNote) - Create a card with a note in the configured Kanban column.

 [CreateRspecIssue](CreateRspecIssue) - Create issue to update RSPEC after milestone is created.